bmcorser/git-little-picture/README.rst

 git-little-picture
 ##################

-Introspect your repository by drawing a DAG mapping blob names to content hashes, arranged by tree name.
+Introspect your repository by drawing a DAG of the tree object behind a commit.
+The graph shows the mapping of tree names to blob names to content hashes.
 This is useful for looking at how Git handles deduplication, but not much else.

 Prerequisites
 =============